X

 It promotes wellness and blood circulation

-The recliner's sloped position can improve blood circulation throughout the body.
-Sitting or standing all day adds stress to our legs, so elevating them can help prevent swelling and the risk of developing illnesses like deep vein thrombosis (DVT) during periods of inactivity.
+The gently sloped position of a recliner can enhance blood circulation throughout the body.
+After spending hours standing or sitting, our legs endure considerable stress; elevating them in a recliner can prevent swelling and reduce the risk of developing conditions like deep vein thrombosis (DVT) during extended periods of inactivity.

 They don't take as much space as beds